 Applications Not Acted On In a Timely Manner

-Households which are denied heating assistance, crisis assistance or weatherization assistance or which have not received response to an application within a reasonable time will have the opportunity for an appeal.
-All heating and crisis assistance applicants will be notified of their right to appeal when they complete an application (appeal information is a detachable page in the application form and may be printed on line).
+Households which are denied heating assistance or which have not received response to an application within a reasonable time will have the opportunity for an appeal.
+All heating assistance applicants will be notified of their right to appeal when they complete an application (appeal information is a detachable page in the application form and may be printed on line).
 The state or local operating agency will provide a fair hearing within 60 days of receiving a request.
 Hearings will be at a time and place convenient to the appellant.
-Applicants for weatherization assistance only will be notified of their right to appeal, and the process to make an appeal, when they are notified of the determination they are ineligible.

-Reasonable time from completed application to response (assistance, notification of eligibility or notification of denial) will be 45 days for heating assistance, 30 days for crisis assistance, and 45 days for weatherization assistance.
+Reasonable time from completed application to response (assistance, notification of eligibility or notification of denial) will be 45 days for heating assistance.
 Exceptions to these time periods may result when there are delays in funding availability due to lack of congressional appropriations, when heating assistance applications are taken during the summer for the following heating season (early start-up), etc.

 statutory